 These butternut squash cheesy oatcakes could also be given to older babies or those following baby led weaning.
-They are softer than shop-bought oatcakes and there is no added salt (although bear in mind that cheese does contain salt of course).
+This healthy oatcakes recipe is softer than shop-bought oatcakes and there is no added salt (although bear in mind that cheese does contain salt of course).
 After they’ve been frozen they are even softer.

 My favourite time to eat these though is straight from the oven – they are so good!

 I was inspired to make these after seeing this recipe for baby led weaning oatcakes by Faye from Baby Led Blog.
 I instantly thought how delicious they looked and then wondered if they’d work for Sneaky Veg with an extra portion of veg.
 It took a couple of attempts to get them right – the first batches were too chewy or too soggy – but I finally got there.